 Exasol is a global technology company, offering customers a high-performance analytics database that is built to run faster than any other database, delivering next-level performance, scale and ease of use.

-As part of its journey towards becoming a carbon neutral company, Exasol partnered up with Planetly to analyse and offset its corporate carbon footprint for 2019.
+As part of its journey towards becoming a carbon neutral company, Exasol partnered up with Planetly to analyse and offset its corporate carbon footprint for 2019 and 2020.
 But this is just the first step.
 The team is now working on reduction strategies to continuously reduce this footprint in the future.

 Exasol is in business to accelerate insights from the world’s data and be the analytics platform trusted by the world’s most ambitious organisations.

 Alongside partnering with Planetly to monitor its carbon footprint, a team of employees at Exasol, passionate about environmental causes, formed the green team to act as a task force driving change across the business.
 Each of the team members has a particular area of focus that they are responsible for including, business travel, office supplies and IT, training and local activities.
 The group is 16 strong, including environmental officer Thomas Otto, CTO Mathias Golombek who is operating as Green Team Ambassador and CCO Deborah Thomas, another strong advocate of the team and its work.

 For Exasol's carbon footprint, we looked at direct and energy-related emissions (Scope 1 and 2) as well as emissions generated in the value chain by service providers and purchased products and services (Scope 3).

 As with many companies in the software and IT industry, a large share of the footprint comes from scope 3 emissions that occur outside the organisation, for example via external service providers.

 All of Exasol’s emissions combined result in a carbon footprint of 1,319.7 t CO2e for 2020.